 Airport Madness 3 is progressing well.
 You may have noticed that the release date has been pushed back to June 2010.
 We learned from the release of Airport Madness 2 the value of thorough testing before release, and we intend to launch a solid game with hopefully no major issues.

 When you create an air traffic control game or simulation, you must build a great deal of “intelligence” into the aircraft.
-For example, if two aircraft are taxiing towards each other on crossing paths, how do they decide who-Airport Madness 3stops-for-who?
+For example, if two aircraft are taxiing towards each other on crossing paths, how do they decide who-stops-for-who?
 What at first seemed like a programming challenge quickly revealed itself to be a trigonometry nightmare.
 For example, how do two artificial aircraft decide who should stop in the image shown here?
 The answer is, whichever aircraft has a smaller relative angle to the other shall stop.
 I almost had to phone up my Grade 10 math teacher to figure that one out.
 Creating this simple rule added a couple of weeks to our project.
 We also received a great suggestion from someone to incorporate pushbacks into our game, whereby an aircraft is moved backwards out of its’ gate before commencing taxi.
 However, the concept of backwards-moving airplanes threw a wrench into our formula above, since all of the relative angles get thrown out of whack when you reverse direction.
 As always, we developed a workaround to the problem.
 However, these things require time.

 You may be asking yourself, “Doesn’t air traffic control decide who taxiis and who stops?”.
 In reality taxiways are controlled, however parking aprons are not.
 In the real world of air traffic control, most of the “action” is on the runways and in the air.
 Controlling taxiways is generally kinda dull.
 Like the earlier version of this game, Airport Madness 3 is about runway management including airborne conflictions.
 The apron/parking conflictions are left to the pilots to figure out.